 One of the most difficult things a person can do is asking for help.
 It should be a simple thing, but most of the time it’s not.
 The problem with asking for help is that you expose yourself – you become vulnerable!
 Or in the worst case, you expect to get in emotional debt to… Continue reading Marketing, Teaching, and the Power of Asking for Help

 Have you ever thought of stupid places where people store passwords in 2021?
 Why is it not a good idea to keep everything on a post-it or a piece of paper?
 Or to use the same password for every single site that you use?
-Well, I’m here to tell you that this old and probably… Continue reading What the Heck Is a Password Manager – and Why YOU Should Start Using One Today!
+This old and not very effective way is something that you… Continue reading What the Heck Is a Password Manager?